aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dif-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DIF to DOTM?</h2>

+Data Interchange Format (DIF) is a text-based file format used to exchange data between different spreadsheet applications.
+It is a simple format that is easy to read and write, but it does not support all the features of modern spreadsheet applications.
+On the other hand, Microsoft Word Template (DOTM) is a file format used to store a template for Microsoft Word documents.
+It is a powerful format that supports all the features of modern word processing applications.
+Therefore, it is often necessary to convert DIF files to DOTM format in order to take advantage of the features of modern word processing applications.

+<h2>How Aspose.Total helps for DIF to DOTM Conversion?</h2>
-For a Python developer, who is trying to add a DIF to DOTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including DIF and DOTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert DIF file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including DIF and DOTM files.
+It helps to automate the conversion process from DIF to DOTM.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert DIF file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful spreadsheet manipulation API that helps to read, write and manipulate spreadsheets in various formats.
+It supports a wide range of features such as creating and manipulating worksheets, formatting cells, applying formulas, and much more.
+Aspose.Words for Python via .NET API is a powerful word processing API that helps to read, write and manipulate documents in various formats.
+It supports a wide range of features such as creating and manipulating documents, formatting text, applying styles, and much more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from DIF to DOTM.
+It is a reliable and efficient solution that helps to save time and effort.

 {{% /blocks/products/pf/feature-page-summary %}}